 For a western style brew you are going to want to have about 2.5g – 3g of loose leaf tea per 200-250ml of water.
-For a stronger, more traditional flavour you’ll want to double the amount of leaves OR halve the amount of water.
-Ideally you want to have the water temperature at 80C(176F) when […]
+For a stronger, more traditional flavour you’ll want to double the amount of Sencha green tea leaves OR halve the amount of water.
+Ideally you want to have the water temperature […]

 I discovered the beauty of tea culture and the many benefits of drinking different kinds of tea while travelling Asia for many years.
 I had no idea how to speak the local languages, however I did not let that stop me from going socializing with the locals.
 Many times I was invited to sit down […]

 Out of all the countless drinks around the world, I have to say that tea is my favourite.
 I first fell in love with tea in 2013, in China.
 My friends there had introduced me to various types of Chinese tea.
 From sweet white tea to green tea, to the more acquired Pu’erh tea.
 Cha, as it is called there, had enamoured me.
 Read more

 It’s no lie.
 Tea is a healthy drink.
 Here’s why: Tea Has Zero Calories You won’t find one calorie in loose leaf tea, or bagged tea for that matter.
 If you drink tea without milk or sugar, as is common practice for many types of tea, you won’t consume any calories.
 One of the main […]

 White Peony Tea is a type of loose leaf tea that is minimally processed.
 Two leaves and a shoot are plucked from the tea tree (Camellia Sinensis).
 White Peony is also called Bai Mudan or Pai Mu Dan.
 Bai Mudan tea is then laid out in the sun to dry and then briefly piled to […]